ICTU/github-policy/README.md

 - Repositories have a `LICENSE` file.
 - Repositories have a `SECURITY.md` file in the root of the repository explaining the security status and point of contact for the project.
 See [SECURITY.md](SECURITY.md) for an example.
 - Inactive repositories (meaning no activity for over one year) are archived.
-- Inactive forks (meaning to activity on the fork for over two years) are archived.
+- Inactive forks (meaning no activity on the fork for over two years) are archived.